The Role of Deep Learning Regularizations on Actors in Offline RL: Experimental details

 For weight decays we tuned $\omega$ parameter from the set $\{0.00001, 0.0001, 0.001, 0.01, 0.1\}$, for dropout we tuned values from $\{0.1, 0.2, 0.3, 0.5, 0.75, 0.9\}$ for ReBRAC and $\{0.1, 0.2, 0.3, 0.5\}$ for IQL, and noises parameters $\nu_{InN}, \nu_{BCN}, \nu_{GrN}$ from $\{0.003, 0.01, 0.03, 0.1, 0.3\}$.

-When measuring the actor plasticity loss for ReBRAC and IQL we use validation data with Behaviour Cloning (BC) term running over 100 update steps.
+When measuring the actor plasticity loss for ReBRAC and IQL we use validation data with Behaviour Cloning (BC) term (MSE loss) running over 100 update steps.
 The final loss value is a metric that we use in \autoref{inside}.
+This approach allows us to obtain scalar values which demonstrate the ability of the trained policy to update it's predictions using the new data.